-- End users and engineers charged with writing specifications would benefit from spending time in an operational coating plant to gain experience in the application process itself and, more importantly, to understand the practical workings and functional and economic constraints faced by coating plant operators.
+- End users and engineers charged with writing specifications would benefit from spending time in an operational coating plant to gain experience in the application process and, more importantly, to understand the practical workings and functional and economic constraints that coating plant operators face.
 Experiencing the coater’s perspective first-hand may help understand a coater’s reluctance to continuously change plant parameters, especially those that have no impact on coating integrity, is primarily based on efficiency and reducing operating costs and not necessarily on an unwillingness to meet customer expectations.
 This is especially true with small quantities where multiple changes can cost thousands of dollars in downtime.

 - For agencies that certify inspectors, a popular suggestion is to institute apprentice-level certifications that require a minimum number of hours with a certified inspector before advancing to full certification.
 Another possibility is to add specific industry endorsements that supplement general knowledge certifications to ensure practical experience as end-user representatives.

 - Coating applicators should understand that regulations are increasing and intensifying, along with the pressure and enforcement action being directed at the end-users.
 Investing in the education and formal training of mid-to upper-level staff benefits the coating industry in general.
 It leads to more efficient operations by reducing turnover.